Most Board Management Skills are Just Plain Management Skills, Applied to a Board

 Avoid Shock Value

-The number one rule of a board meeting is that the Board should not be suprised or hearing anything for the first time at the meeting.
+One of the main rules of a board meeting is that the Board should not be surprised or hearing anything for the first time at the meeting.
 If it’s minor news, they should’ve seen it in your agenda.
 If it’s major news, you hopefully met with them or called them individually ahead of time.
-Repeat after me: “I will not surprise my board members at a board meeting.”
-Say it out loud, so it sinks in.
 This applies to good news (you negotiated a $10 million Manhattan office lease for a price of $5 million) or bad (your largest customer is leaving you for the competitor).

 Know Best Practices